Silas Simmons: Personal life

-Simmons was married in Philadelphia by Rev. John L. Lee on September 15, 1915 to Mary L. "Mamie" Smith (July 19, 1896 – ca. 1944).
+Simmons was married in Philadelphia by Rev. John L. Lee on September 15, 1915, to Mary L. "Mamie" Smith (July 19, 1896 – ca. 1944).
 He and his wife Mary had five children and settled into life as a porter.
 He later became an assistant manager at Rosenbaum's Department Store in Plainfield, New Jersey.
-After 29 years of marriage Mamie died ca. 1944.
+After 29 years of marriage, Mamie died in approximately 1944.

 In 1957, Simmons married his second wife, Rebecca Jones (1901 – August 20, 1997).

 Simmons worked for R. J. Goerke Co. during the early 1960s, and was among the employees to receive an award for safety.

 In 1971, he retired to St. Petersburg, Florida.
 After 40 years of marriage, Rebecca died at the age of 96 in 1997.

 Rediscovery and death

-In the fall of 2005, David Allen Lambert a genealogist at the New England Historic Genealogical Society alerted fellow baseball historians associated with the Negro leagues, who proceeded to interview this link to early baseball.
-In May 2006, Dr. Layton Revel — founder of Texas-based Center for Negro League Baseball Research — met and interviewed Simmons.
+In the fall of 2005, David Allen Lambert, a genealogist at the New England Historic Genealogical Society, alerted fellow baseball historians associated with the Negro leagues, who proceeded to interview Simmons, a link to early baseball.
+In May 2006, Dr. Layton Revel, founder of Texas-based Center for Negro League Baseball Research, met and interviewed Simmons.

-Revel also organized a 111th birthday celebration for Simmons, in 2006, which included approximately 30 former Negro leagues players from around Florida.
+Revel organized a 111th birthday celebration for Simmons in 2006, which included approximately 30 former Negro leagues players from around Florida.
 A plaque was presented to Simmons on his birthday on behalf of the Society for American Baseball Research.
-Simmons was also presented a team jersey with number "111" from the Tampa Bay Devil Rays.
+The Tampa Bay Devil Rays also gave Simmons a team jersey with number "111."

 Simmons died 15 days later at the Westminster Suncoast Nursing Home in St. Petersburg, having outlived all five of his children.
-At the time of his death Simmons had nine grandchildren, several great-grandchildren, and many great-great grandchildren.
+At the time of his death, Simmons had nine grandchildren, several great-grandchildren, and many great-great-grandchildren.

-Simmons is also one of the two known professional athletes to have been born in the 19th century and died in the 21st century, the other being Karl Swanson (1900-2002).
+Simmons is also one of the two known professional athletes to have been born in the 19th century and died in the 21st century, the other being Karl Swanson (1900–2002).